Federal Funding Programs

 - Frequency: Annual

-- Match requirement: The Federal share of net capital project costs is 100 percent for rural projects and 80 percent for urban projects.
+- Match requirement: The Federal share of net capital project costs is 100 percent for rural projects and projects located in Areas of Persistent Poverty or Historically Disadvantaged Communities, and 80 percent for urban projects.

 - Definition of rural: Located outside an Urbanized Area (as defined by the U.S. Census Bureau) or any area with a population of less than 200,000